Chartered Clinical Psychologist

 Sara is a Psychological Therapist who works together with clients from across the lifespan experiencing a range of difficulties such as anxiety, depression, trauma, Obsessive-Compulsive Disorder, low self-esteem, phobias, emotion dysregulation and relationship problems.

 Working predominantly from a Cognitive Behavioural Therapy stance (CBT), Sara holds a First Class Honours degree in Psychology, a Postgraduate Certificate in CBT and a Postgraduate Diploma in Psychological Therapies with distinction, all from the University of Edinburgh.
+Sara is a graduate member of the British Psychological Society (BPS).

 Sara’s approach is person-centred, strengths-based, collaborative and she works together with clients to address psychological distress.
 Treatment plans and appointment structure are tailored to best suit the needs of the individual.